 Insecure IT can provide an easy way for your business to be exploited.
 Ransomware incidents are particularly prevalent and can cause significant financial impact, as well as longer-term reputational damage.
 The following steps are the minimum cyber security measures any organisation should consider to reduce the likelihood of your systems being compromised and to reduce the impact of a breach, should one occur.

 Take regular, ideally automated, backups of critical data and keep them physically and logically separate from the main system.
 This will allow your business to function following the impact of physical damage, theft or ransomware attacks.

 Most popular operating systems now include a firewall, so it may simply be a case of switching this on.
 Similarly, antivirus software is often included for free, and should be used on all computers and laptops.
 Most modern smartphones and tablets don't need antivirus software, provided you only install apps and software from official stores such as Google Play and Apple's App Store.

 - Use passwords to protect devices and accounts

 Switch on password protection or choose another method to 'lock' your devices (such as a fingerprint, PIN, screen-pattern or face recognition).
 If your devices come with default passwords, change these before they are distributed to staff.

-- Use two-factor authentication for important accounts (e.g. email or banking).
+- Use multi-factor authentication (MFA) - also known as two-step verification (2SV) or two-factor authentication (2FA) - for ‘important’ accounts (e.g. email or banking).
 This uses two methods to ‘prove’ your identity, usually a password and something else, such as a code sent to your phone.